dd9jn/rfc4880bis/crypto-refresh.md

 - Only for a version 3 or 4 packet where the string-to-key usage octet is zero, a two-octet checksum of the algorithm-specific portion (sum of all octets, mod 65536).

-The details about storing algorithm-specific secrets above are summarized in {{secret-key-protection-summary}}.
+The details about storing algorithm-specific secrets above are summarized in {{secret-key-protection-registry}}.

 Note that the version 6 packet format adds two count values to help parsing packets with unknown S2K or public key algorithms.